 Auto-fetched .

-LinkStack appears to have several advantages over Linky, particularly in popularity, maturity and features.
+Both LinkStack and Linky have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, SCSS.
 However, they differ in their additional technology choices: LinkStack uses PHP, Laravel while Linky leverages Typescript, JSX, Next.js.